AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT3.rst

                 }
             }

-            // Finally run the scheduler (ignoring it's return value, which
+            // Finally run the scheduler (ignoring its return value, which
             // is the amount of tasks executed)
             (void) anjay_sched_run(anjay);
         }